jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Logical grouping of infrastructure for maintenance/updates
       - Max: 20
     - If you want more than 1 Update Domain then Fault Domain has to be > 1
+      - Ex:  For 3 update domains you need 2 fault domains
     - Implementation
       1. Create availability set resource
       2. In order to put a VM inside of an Availability Set it must be done upon creation, to add an existing VM you'll have to delete it and recreate it to put into an Availability Set